3 ways to stay informed

 The HOPE Act was enacted nationally in 2015.
 Since then, 21 states and the District of Columbia have adopted the legislation.
 Transplants between HIV-positive donors and HIV-positive patients take place at 35 hospitals and transplant centers across the country.

 The Gift of Life Michigan Governing Board and Advisory Board – which include representatives of the state’s nine organ transplant programs – endorse this effort to boost the number of organs for transplant for their patients, as well.

 What can you do to help?

 - Thank your representatives in the Michigan Legislature for their support

 - Write a letter of support to the governor

 - If you or someone you know is HIV-postive and either waiting for a new organ or an organ reciepient, we need your help.
 Your story could inspire support for this bill.
 Contact Patrick O'Brien at firstname.lastname@example.org.

 - Post your support for the HOPE Act on social media and tag @giftoflifemich

-I’m writing to encourage you to vote to pass the HOPE Act HB4521 this year.
-The bill would allow organ transplants from HIV-positive donors to HIV-positive patients.
+I’m writing to encourage you to sign the HOPE Act (HB4521) into law.
+The law would allow organ transplants from HIV-positive donors to HIV-positive patients.